SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Stage Two: Factorizing the reduced block tridiagonal coefficient matrix

 \RestyleAlgo{boxruled}

 \RestyleAlgo{boxruled}

-We observe that the elimination process described in Section \ref{sec:stageone} automatically results in blocks that are represented in the HBS format.
-The most elegant way to solve (\ref{eq:Tred_system}) is to maintain the HBS format throughout Algorithms \ref{alg:sweeping} and \ref{alg:sweeping_solve}, as this leads to a solver with linear complexity in the case where the PDE is kept fixed as $N$ increases.
-However, we have found that for two dimensional problems, dense linear algebra is fast enough that the most efficient way to solve (\ref{eq:Tred_system}) in practice is to simply convert the HBS matrix representation to dense matrices, and carry out all computations by brute force.
-(In the 3D version of SlabLU, rank structure must be exploited, however.)
+The most elegant way to solve (\ref{eq:Tred_system}) is to compress the matrices $\mtx S_1, \mtx S_3, \dots$ of Algorithm \ref{alg:sweeping} as HBS using randomized black-box algorithms; this would lead to a solver with linear complexity in the case where the PDE is kept fixed as $N$ increases.
+However, we have found that for two dimensional problems up to size $N \approx 10^8$, the sizes of the slab interfaces are small enough that dense linear algebra is the most efficient way to solve (\ref{eq:Tred_system}) in practice.
+After forming the sub-blocks of $\mtx T$ as HBS, we convert them to dense matrices as needed in Algorithm \ref{alg:sweeping}.
+We have observed that retainining HBS structure in the off-diagonal blocks of $\mtx T$ (as opposed to storing them densely) is useful to lower the memory footprint of the factorization and facilitate fast data movement from the CPU to the GPU in the implementation of Algorithm \ref{alg:sweeping}.

-\begin{remark} In the case where (\ref{eq:bvp}) has oscillatory solutions, and the number of points per wavelength is kept fixed as $N$ increases, it is still possible to exploit rank structure in the blocks of $\mtx{T}$.
-However, the ranks will grow during the execution of Algorithm \ref{alg:sweeping}.
-To minimize rank-growth, an odd-even elimination order can be used instead of the sequential one in Algorithm \ref{alg:sweeping}, but the method would still not attain linear complexity We observe that our conversion to dense linear algebra allows us to side-step this complication, as our method relies on the sparsity pattern of the original matrix only. \end{remark}
+\begin{remark} For Helmholtz problems of the form (\ref{eq:var_helm}), we are often interested in evaluating the performance of a solver where the number of points per wavelength is fixed as $N$ increases.
+In this regime, it is still possible to exploit rank structure in the blocks of $\mtx{T}$; however, the ranks will grow during the execution of Algorithm \ref{alg:sweeping}.
+To minimize rank-growth, an odd-even elimination order can be used instead of the sequential one in Algorithm \ref{alg:sweeping} to keep the slabs as thin as possible during the factorization process.
+Due to the substantial rank growth of oscillatory problems in this regime, the HBS algebra is not likely to perform better than highly-tuned dense linear algebra routines on the GPU.
+Factorizing $\mtx S_1, \mtx S_3, \dots$ of Algorithm \ref{alg:sweeping} using dense linear algebra allows us to side-step this complication and still achieve excellent performance in Section \ref{sec:hps_numerical}, as our method relies on the sparsity pattern of the original matrix only and leverages efficient GPU offloading. \end{remark}